Another North Korean soldier defects to South, officials say

 Related: North Korean defectors say nuclear tests have ravaged their health

-Most North Korean defectors undergo security questioning by South Korea's intelligence agency once they arrive in the south before being sent to a resettlement center for a three-month education on life in the country, Reuters reported after the Nov.
-13 defection of the North Korean soldier identified only by his family name Oh.
+Most North Korean defectors undergo security questioning by South Korea's intelligence agency before being sent to a resettlement center for a three-month education on life in the country, Reuters reported after the Nov.
+13 defection of the North Korean soldier, identified only by his family name Oh.

 After they are released, central and local governments provide 7 million won ($6,450) in cash over a year, as well as support in housing, education and job training.